mattcattaneo21/data-eng-challenge/README.md

 - Python 3.10+

 ## How the project works
-I used Pandas to process data about users, documents, and events.
+I used pandas to process data about users, documents, and events.
 First, I cleaned and transformed the data to ensure accuracy and consistency.
 Then, I saved everything into a SQLite database, which is lightweight and easy to use without needing extra software setup.
 The database contains three main tables: users, documents, and events.
 These tables are linked through primary keys, allowing me to run queries that connect users with documents and their actions.